Specific Heat Of Water In Kj

 • Thermoregulation: The human body relies on water's high specific heat to maintain a stable internal temperature.
 Sweating, which involves the evaporation of water, helps cool the body by removing heat.

-• Medical Treatments: Water is used in various medical treatments, such as hydrotherapy and cryotherapy, which utilize its thermal properties to promote healing and pain relief.
+• Medical Treatments: Water is used in various medical treatments, such as hydrotherapy and cryotherapy, which make use of its thermal properties to promote healing and pain relief.

 Everyday Life